bitcoin-core/meta/MODERATION-GUIDELINES.md

 - Comments will be on-topic.
 - Comments will be about ideas, not people.
 - Comments may offer pointed criticism, if it is criticism about specific technical ideas or decisions, not general criticism, or criticism of individuals or groups.
 Even the smartest people can have ideas that don't work out, and people with good intentions can make decisions that backfire.
 It does not add a lot of value generally to speculate about peoples motives or capabilities when discussing the merits of their ideas, and doing so will be considered off-topic in technical discussions.
 - Comments should contribute new information.
 A certain amount of repetition is critical for learning, dissemination of ideas, and understanding in communication, but it can be taken too far when the same information is repeated in the same context.
-Moderators may remove comments that do not contribute new information or constructively reframe existing information.
+Moderators may remove comments that do not either contribute new information or constructively reframe existing information.
-- Meta-discussions about moderation decisions or moderation policy are off-topic in Bitcoin Core software projects.
+- Comments about moderation decisions or moderation policy are off-topic in Bitcoin Core software projects and will be deleted.
 If you wish to discuss moderation, please file an issue in [bitcoin-core/meta](https://github.com/bitcoin-core/meta/issues/new), which is the home for project management issues, and nontechnical discussions relating to development of the codebase.

 ## Role of Moderators